skedgo/tripkit-ios/docs/view-controllers.md

 - Customisation points for colours and fonts
 - VoiceOver accessible
-- Translated into the following languages:
+- Translated into the following languages: Chinese (Simplified + Traditional), Danish, Dutch, English, Finnish, French, German, Italian, Korean, Norwegian (Bokmål), Portuguese, Spanish and Swedish
 - Compatible with iPhone and iPad
+- Compatible with iOS 10.3+
+- Compatible with Dark Mode on iOS 13+
-- Compatible with Apple's MapKit out of the box, but can also use other map UI layers
+- Compatible with Apple's MapKit out of the box, but can also use other map UI layers, such as Google, HERE or OpenStreetMap
 - Source code available

 ## Real-time departures and service details